umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing-with-hof.md

 1. The value `func(c)` if the pixel coordinates are in the interval $[x_{min}, x_{max}]$ and $[y_{min}, y_{max}]$ respectively (inclusive)
 2. $c$ otherwise

 **Use `imageMapIf`.** You may assume that the second and third argument are always two-element number arrays.
-The behavior otherwise is not specificed.
+The behavior otherwise is not specified.
 You could write an `assert` statement to ensure this is the case; however, this is not required.

 ### `isGrayish`